khareesmith/EduEcho/README.md

 * Azure Blob Storage: Standard tier with ZRS (Zone-redundant storage).
 Pricing per storage and read operations.
 [Pricing](https://azure.microsoft.com/pricing/details/storage/blobs/)
 * Azure Monitor: Pay-as-you-go tier.
 Costs based on data ingested.
 [Pricing](https://azure.microsoft.com/pricing/details/monitor/)

-To reduce costs, you can switch to free SKUs for various services, but those SKUs have limitations.
+To reduce costs, you can switch to free SKUs for various services, but certain SKUs have limitations.

 ⚠️ To avoid unnecessary costs, remember to take down your app if it's no longer in use by deleting the resource group in the Portal.